1123/kafka-online-learning-algorithms/readme.md

 [Online learning algorithms](https://en.wikipedia.org/wiki/Online_machine_learning) are a great fit for event streaming platforms such as [Apache Kafka](https://kafka.apache.org/), since they continuously adpat their model one event at a time as new data arrives.

 The [recursive least squares algorithm](https://en.wikipedia.org/wiki/Online_machine_learning#Online_learning:_recursive_least_squares) is possibly the most well known online learning algorithm.
 This project shows how to train a [linear least squares model](https://en.wikipedia.org/wiki/Linear_least_squares) using the recursive least squares algorithm reading data from a Kafka input topic one event at a time and writing the model (slope and y-intercept) to an output topic on Kafka.
+It uses recursive least squares implementation provided by the excellent [smile project](https://github.com/haifengl/smile).

 ### Prerequisites